frontity/api-reference/docs-api/README.md

 You can learn all about existing Frontity packages in the section entitled [**Frontity Packages**](frontity-packages/).

-## Themes
+### Themes Packages

-In reality a Frontity theme is just a special instance of a Frontity package.
+Theme are just a special instance of a Frontity package.
 Really **everything** is a package when you're working with Frontity.

 The included themes, namely `mars-theme` and `twentytwenty-theme`, are dealt with separately from the other packages under the [**Frontity Themes**](frontity-themes/) section.